Versal/sdk/README.md

 Running versal preview in the gadget's directory is the difference between seeing that gadget bundled or not.

+To update the player-build, go to player repo and `grunt build` - copy dist/scripts/player-bundle.js to sdk/lib/sdk/player.js

 Versal Gadget SDK
 ===================